hpe-dev-incubator/hpe-dev-portal/content/blog/production-ready-object-detection-model-training-workflow-with-hpe-machine-learning-development-environment.md

 im = Image.open(filename)
 ```

-Here is the test image we will send to the Deployed Model
+Here is the test image that will be sent to the deployed model.

 ```python
 im